 While signing the travel insurance, please check if it covers the 6,000m below altitude or not.
-Similarly, check if it provides any helicopter evacuation or not also.
+Similarly, check if it provides any helicopter evacuation or not too.

 Check for World Nomads, Travelex insurance, JS insurance and other similar for 6,000m elevation insurance.

-If it’s the recommended company through your friends or families then it’s ok.
+If it’s the recommended company through your friends or families then it’s another discussion.
 However, if you are choosing randomly then some tips can really help you.

 Do some research about the Trekking Company

 The first step is to do some research about different trekking companies from overrated to underrated.
 Then if you like their package then see if they have legal documents or not.
 Similarly, see if they are blacklisted companies or not.